How to Merge JSON Files: Fastest and Easiest Way (2026)

 json.dump(merged, f, indent=2)

-Important: update performs a shallow merge.
-For identical keys, the last file wins.
-Nested objects require a deep merge implementation instead.
+update does a shallow merge.
+For duplicate keys, the last file wins.

 Deep Merge for Nested Objects

-When your JSON files have nested structures and you want to preserve data at all levels:
+When files have nested structures and you want to preserve data at all levels:

 import json